Box office and Venue: Monday to Friday, 9am-3pm

 No Agreement may be entered into or future dates reserved for Events by a Customer if there are outstanding monies not paid by the required invoice date from a previous Hire.

-Application for use of PRACC shall be made to the Coordinator upon the Agreement supplied and shall be signed by the Customer before being countersigned by PRACC.
+The Agreement supplied shall be signed by the Customer and countersigned by PRACC.
 Where the Agreement is made on behalf of an organisation or body of persons, the Customer shall state the name of such organisation and the authority of the applicant for undertaking the Agreement.

 The Customer covers the costs of returning PRACC to the same condition in which the Customer found it – including but not limited to theatre, backstage, foyer, lighting and sound equipment.